Frequently Asked Questions

 5. What are your affiliations, alliances, partners?

 Although independent, we frequently work with and support other agencies and organizations that have similar missions.
 This can include, but is not limited to sharing knowledge, attending and supporting their events, working together to form a more vibrant and stronger survivor community.
-However, we do not form alliances or partnerships where contractual agreements are required.
-We do not make endorsements of organizations or political candidates.
+We do not make endorsements of political candidates.

 1. I see the terms victim, survivor and warrior throughout the website.
 What is the difference?